GitHub-Hooks/api-docs/README.md

 These hook scripts are only limited by a developer’s imagination.
 Some example scripts include:

-- 'pull-request-compare': When the compare page for a pull request is opened
+- `pull-request-compare`: When the compare page for a pull request is opened
-- 'pull-request-merged': When a pull request is merged
+- `pull-request-merged`: When a pull request is merged

 ## How do they work?